Rotwang9000/SPQR/CURRENT_STATUS.md

    - These high-contrast patterns help phone autofocus systems (both phase-detect and contrast-detect) lock onto flat screens
    - Users report focus is better now

+6. **Camera UX Enhancements (2025-11-02)**:
+   - Camera view auto-scrolls into focus when started, but stays visible whilst layers aggregate
+   - New progress panel shows layers locked and chunk status, with responsive layout tuned for mobile devices
+   - Camera stream now stops automatically once all required layers are captured and the decoder finishes

 ### Current Status

 - Focus assistance is working well